 If you suffer from fibromyalgia, you may want to test whether histamine intolerance may be contributing to your symptoms or the severity of them.

-There are many theories concerning potential causes of fibromyalgia and many of these we address in the website here.
-We know that there are multiple reasons why a person develops fibromyalgia, including inheritance, propensity to, and various co-conditions.
-One of the suggested possibilities to increased symptoms in those with fibromyalgia is Histamine Intolerance.
+We know that there are multiple reasons why a person develops fibromyalgia, including inheritance, propensity to, root causes like metals or Epstein Barr, and various co-conditions.
+One thing that has the potential to increase symptoms in those with fibromyalgia is Histamine Intolerance.
+Some symptoms in fibro are root issues, while others are exacerbating factors, such as histamine.

 Large amounts of histamine accumulating inside the body can lead to a variety of symptoms, many of which are also endured by many fibromyalgia sufferers.
 Some signs of intolerance include: